When it comes to iconic logos, you can probably come up with some right off the top of your head. If you can’t, here are a few to help you out:

 What connotation might this icon already have?

 On the other hand, there’s the definite potential to build on the back of something that is already established.
 The hashtag, as an example, is now very well bulwarked into our public consciousness.
 If you choose an icon that includes one, or even just choose to have the hashtag as an icon by itself (although that would be risky, since it’s so common), it already has a built-in connotation to your audience.
-Usage of something along those lines would communicate that your company is youthful, digital, and self-aware.
+Usage of something along those lines (as in the case of HR logos sylbolized by people, or real estate logos by key), would communicate that your company is youthful, digital, and self-aware.
 Knowing your audience and piggy-backing on built-in messages can help you to make the most of your simple, iconic icon logo.

-Will this icon be memorable?
 Getting too complicated with logos is almost never a good idea.
-The simpler and cleaner something is, the more likely that it is going to be remembered.
+The simpler and cleaner something is, the more likely that it is going to be remembered especially in the case of business consulting logos.
 And the more it’s remembered, the more your business grows.
 Choose an icon that stands out; if you have a few options, try doing a test run on friends or even on your local community.
 If you need to know whether people react more warmly to a monkey with or without sunglasses on, get out there and poll the people.

 Adding Text To Your Icon For A Combination Mark